postlight/ci-failed-test-reporter/README.md

 ## TODO

-- Add example config for TravisCI
+- Add support for other JS testing frameworks
 - Add example config for Jenkins

 Pull requests are more than welcome!